winitzki/scall/tutorial/programming_dhall.md

   ? ./AnotherImplementationOfLessThan.dhall
   ? https://prelude.dhall-lang.org/Natural/lessThan
 ```
-Only non-fatal import failures (that is, when the external resource was not found) may be resolved in this way.
+This mechanism resolves only "non-fatal" import failures: that is, failures to read an external resource.
-A "fatal" import failure means that the external resource was found but gave a Dhall expression that failed to parse or to type-check, or the semantic hash did not match.
+A "fatal" import failure means that the external resource was read but gave a Dhall expression that failed to parse, to type-check, or to validate the given semantic hash.

+The operator for alternative imports (`?`) is designed for situations where the same Dhall resource might be stored in different files or at different URLs, some of which might be unavailable.
+If all alternatives fail to read, the import fails.
+Other than providing import alternatives, Dhall does not support any possibility of reacting to an import failure in a custom way.

 The special keyword `missing` denotes an external resource that can never be found.
 This keyword can be used together with an SHA256 hash value: